rcmcooperative/SSI-RCM101-Training/README.md

 This repo is the collection of materials prepared for these workshops and contributions by participants, including feedback in the workshops.

 We are continuing to work collaboratively with SSI to build and professionalise community management capacity, through joint grant applications and future training plans.
 We would love to connect with anyone with a similar [vision](#vision-mission-and-objectives), and explore ways we can support your work.
 Please [get in touch!](#contact)

+You can review our [success against our objectives](./project-management/success-against-objectives.md) to see our reflections on this work to date!

 ## Milestones